turbo-language/turbo-lang-official/README.md

 # Use-Cases
 The language's compiler is to be open-sourced, alongside the memory management system.

-A few use cases of the simplistic language are:
+A few use-cases of the simplistic language are:
 - Basic language learning
 - Debugging and testing algorithms
 - A Template for building a language compiler